d-kang/dev_notes/README.md

 | @click.native | | listen to native events in the DOM |

+**v-model**: Two way data binding between Vue instance and virtual DOM for forms and inputs **v-bind**: One way data binding from Vue instance to virtual DOM to bind element attributes to a piece of state

 > Useful way to debug
 ```html
   <pre> {{ $data }} </pre>